In this “dying age of music” and reign of streaming services, there is one medium of music sales that is rising in

 At Folsom Prison by Johnny Cash

 The authenticity, level of storytelling, and overall angst of Johnny Cash are on full display in this live recording of his performance at Folsom Prison in 1968.
-The recording certainly aids in showing off Cash’s gritty, hard-headed sense of humility, but his past experiences with addiction and hardship make this one of the most recognizable work from Mr. Cash (and performance history, for that matter) because of how relatable it is.
+The recording certainly aids in showing off Cash’s gritty, hard-headed sense of humility, but his past experiences with addiction and hardship make this one of the most recognizable works from Mr. Cash (and in all performance history, for that matter) because of how relatable it is.
 Johnny Cash is one of the most iconic musicians in history, especially in the country music world, and this is the record that revived his career.

 Pet Sounds by The Beach Boys